ntricarichi22/Fantasyfootball/docs/CFC-PRO-PERSONNEL-SPEC.md

 # CFC Front Office — Pro Personnel Design Spec

-**Version:** 2.0 (revised)
+**Version:** 3.0
-**Date:** May 13, 2026
+**Date:** May 14, 2026
 **Status:** Design locked — ready for mockup → code

-> **Revision note (v2.0, May 13, 2026):** Major redesign from v1.0 following the May 12, 2026 master design session.
-The landing is now a **trading card binder grid** of individual opportunity cards (matching R&S and Scouting) instead of the prior 3-section briefing layout. **2 card types** (down from 3): Acquire opportunity + Shop opportunity.
-League insights moved to GM Office (pending offers → Inbox aged indicators; completed trades → CFC Insider feed).
-The "Director's Pick" Hero Card on the PP landing is killed — the Hero Card (Studio cycler) now lives only in Trade Studio Shop Around.
-The old Confirm Modal is killed — replaced by the universal card flip pattern.
-A persistent **Pro Scout chat panel** is added (right rail desktop / full-screen takeover mobile).
-Old `LandingPage.tsx`, `CartSidebar.tsx`, `RosterModal.tsx` remain killed.
+> **Revision note (v3.0):** Major redesign.
+The PP landing binder grid (Acquire / Shop opportunity cards) is killed.
+The director's office is now a **chat-driven workspace** — open the office, the Director of Pro Personnel greets you with their top 3 POVs, the chat surfaces inline actions (proposed trades, deep links, one-click commits).
+Staff voice (Pro Scout) killed.
+Trade Builder restructured: **top 10 players / top 10 teams landing is killed** — Trade Builder now opens with the Hero Card cycler showing 5 director-drafted acquisition trades (auto-driven by R&S signals), plus a "Build my own" button to drop into the blank builder.
+Trade Studio unchanged in structure — Hero Card cycler with 5 shop offers (driven by user-selected block).
+Both PP workrooms now share the Hero Card cycler pattern.

 ---

 ## Purpose of This Document

-This document captures every design decision for the **Pro Personnel door** — the director's briefing room landing, the manual trade-building surface, and the manual shopping surface.
-It is the handoff spec for implementation.
-A new chat or developer should be able to read this document and execute the build without referring to prior conversation.
+This document captures every design decision for the **Pro Personnel door** — the Director of Pro Personnel's office (chat-driven) and the workrooms reached from it (Trade Builder, Trade Studio).

-This document is **forward-looking**.
-It describes what Pro Personnel becomes, not what it currently is.

 This spec must be read alongside:
-- `/docs/CFC-APP-STATUS.md` (project-wide design system and non-negotiables)
+- `/docs/CFC-APP-STATUS.md` v3.0 (project-wide non-negotiables)
-- `CFC-HOME-SCREEN-SPEC.md` v2.1 (locked home screen — Pro Personnel is one of three director doors)
-- `CFC-GM-OFFICE-SPEC.md` (locked GM Office — receives league insights moved out of PP)
+- `CFC-HOME-SCREEN-SPEC.md` v3.0 (home screen routes here)
+- `CFC-GM-OFFICE-SPEC.md` v3.0 (inbox is the central "what's new" surface; PP director files memos there)
+- `CFC-SCOUTING-SPEC.md` v3.0 (peer director — same office pattern)
-- `CFC-RESEARCH-STRATEGY-SPEC.md` (locked R&S — Pro Personnel reads R&S signals)
+- `CFC-RESEARCH-STRATEGY-SPEC.md` v3.0 (peer director — R&S signals feed PP intel)
-- `CFC-SCOUTING-SPEC.md` (locked Scouting — shares the binder-grid landing pattern with Pro Personnel)

-The Pro Personnel door is one of three directors reporting to the GM.
-Its lens is **looking outward** — other teams' rosters, trade activity, and who's a fit for our build.
+The Pro Personnel director's lens is **looking outward** — other teams' rosters, trade activity, and who's a fit for our build.

 ---

 ## Section 1: Concept & Metaphor

-The Pro Personnel door IS the **Director of Pro Personnel's briefing room**.
-The user walks in and the director's been at the desk all morning — opportunity cards laid out, ready to walk through:
+The Pro Personnel door is the **Director of Pro Personnel's office**.
+The user walks in and the director's been working the phones.
+One voice in the room — the director themselves.
+No staff.
+The conversation is the surface.

-> *"Boss, I worked the phones.
-Here's what I've got."*

-Each card on the desk is one of two things:

-1. **A target to acquire** — *"Founders' WR1 fits our hole.
-Here's how to start that conversation."*
-2. **One of our guys worth shopping** — *"I think we should move Player X. Three teams might be calling."*

-That's it.
-No team-of-the-day folder, no league wire summary.
-The director's job is to translate league signals into specific player-level opportunities; the cards on the desk are those opportunities.

-Two voices in the room:

-- **The Director of Pro Personnel** — speaks on the cards.
-Has worked the phones, has a point of view about each deal. *"I think we should move Player X — but package him with a 2nd to maximize what comes back."* The director prepared the desk before you walked in.
-- **The Pro Scout** — staff, not the director.
-Lives in the chat.
-Pulls intel, runs comparisons, answers league questions. *"Which teams might trade a first?"* / *"Who's hot in the trade market?"* The scout is at the keyboard while the director is at the whiteboard.

-The metaphor governs everything that follows: card design (each opportunity is a real Topps card of the player), voice rules (director on the cards, scout in the chat), the persistent chat panel, and the role boundary — Pro Personnel **hunts opportunities**; the GM Office handles **correspondence** (the inbox) and **news** (the CFC Insider feed).
+When the user opens the office, the director greets them with their top 3 POVs as the opening message — specific deals to consider, league activity worth acting on, value movements that change the calculus.
+Each POV ends with a recommendation.
+The user can click any POV to dive in, or type their own question.
+The director responds with prose AND inline actions — most commonly, proposed trades rendered as mini trade cards with "Open in Builder" buttons.

+Pro Personnel hunts opportunities.
+The GM Office handles correspondence (the inbox) and league news (memos).
+The PP office is the **proactive hunting surface**.

 ---